 The Waverley Infrastructure Delivery Plan reviews all types of infrastructure provision in the Borough and includes a programme of works.
-The programme for Farnham is based on the Farnham housing target of 1,295 as proposed in the draft Core Strategy which has now been withdrawn.
-This would have resulted in an estimated population growth of 3,108 households.
-However, perhaps of greater significance is Farnham's location close to the borough boundaries with East Hampshire, Guildford, Hart and Rushmoor.
+Of significance is Farnham's location close to the borough boundaries with East Hampshire, Guildford, Hart and Rushmoor.
 Large developments are proposed in these Boroughs which could have a significant impact on Farnham's infrastructure.
 These include potentially 4,000 dwellings at Whitehill-Bordon Ecotown in East Hampshire (via A325), approximately 900 dwellings at Queen Elizabeth Barracks, Church Crookham in Hart (via A287) and about 4,250 dwellings at Aldershot Urban Extension to the north (via A325 or A331 Blackwater Valley Relief Road).
-New development within and outside Borough boundaries will be required to make appropriate infrastructure improvements but the study admits that further research is required into the potential wider impacts on the road network and other local infrastructure.
+New development within and outside Borough boundaries will be required to make appropriate infrastructure improvements.

-The Infrastructure Delivery Plan, 2012 included the following measures (with proposed completion dates).
+The Infrastructure Delivery Plan, 2016 included the following measures (with proposed completion dates).